 Postdoctoral Fellow - Particle Astrophysics

-I am a postdoctoral fellow at Queen’s University, where I’m a member of the Department of Physics, Engineering Physics, and Astronomy, as well as the Arthur B. McDonald Canadian Astroparticle Research Institute.
+I am a postdoctoral fellow at Queen’s University, where I’m a member of the Department of Physics, Engineering Physics, and Astronomy, as well as the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
 I received my PhD in 2021 from the Ohio State University, where I worked with John Beacom on the phenomenology of strongly interacting dark matter.

 My research focuses on finding novel ways to probe the particle nature of dark matter.
 I’m particularly interested in alternatives to the standard WIMP scenario.
 If dark matter is too light, it may have evaded detection by simply not carrying enough energy for experiments to see it.
 However, energetic phenomena like supernova explosions and cosmic rays could upscatter such particles to high velocity, enabling their detection.
 I’ve worked with both theorists and experimental collaborations to constrain light dark matter using supernovae and cosmic rays.